Cloudy Day

 "Cloudy Day" is a song by Australian singer Tones and I. It was released on 10 June 2021 through Bad Batch Records, distributed by Sony Music in Australia and New Zealand and globally by Elektra Records as the third single from her debut studio album, Welcome to the Madhouse.

-At the 2022 ARIA Music Awards, the song was nominated for ARIA Award for Song of the Year.
+At the 2022 ARIA Music Awards, the song won for Song of the Year.

+It has later been used in the 2023 animated film Migration and during an episode of Beavis and Butt-Head.

 Background

 Discussing the song's origins, Tones and I said that after her friend Ben Tournier (aka "T") died in January 2021, she was struggling to complete her album.
-She was called into then-Sony Music Australia CEO Denis Handlin's office who told her this saying from his late mother — "on a cloudy day, look up into the sky and find the sun".
+She was called into Denis Handlin's office (the then-CEO of Sony Music Australia) who told her this saying from his late mother — "on a cloudy day, look up into the sky and find the sun".
 Tones said "I knew I wanted to use that as a lyric and the next time I went into the studio I wrote 'Cloudy Day'.